Bergtiger/TigerClaim/src/ReadMe.txt

 TigerClaim %version%

-TigerClaim is a add-on for WorldGuard.
+TigerClaim is an add-on for WorldGuard.
 It is a simple solution to create Regions for Player.
 It allows Player to create their own Region with predefined Flags like greeting, farewell, ice-melt and so on.
 TigerClaim supports all WorldGuard flags, also all WorldGuard flag add-ons.